 The professionals of the Dr. Nebro Ophthalmology Clinic in Fuengirola We believe it is important for patients to be aware of the warning signs that indicate a possible case of maculopathy, not to be alarmed, but to detect it in time.
 There are maculopathies, such as myopic maculopathy, which are a consequence of other previous diseases and whose progression can be slowed down, at least until the patient's autonomy is guaranteed.

 The term maculopathy includes a number of eye diseases in which the macula of the retina is damaged.
 This damage often results in partial or total blindness and, in many cases, there is no better treatment than prevention.
-Early detection, however, is vital to slow down the process with a combined strategy of supplementation, elimination of causative agents such as smoking and vision therapy.
+Early detection, however, is vital to slow down the process with a combined strategy of supplementation, elimination of causative agents such as smoking, and vision therapy.

 Dr. Salvador Nebro Cobos